Adaptive aggregation of Monte Carlo augmented decomposed filters for efficient group-equivariant convolutional neural network: Methods

 Thanks to the flexibility of the proposed WMCG-CNN, we can easily combine these techniques with the WMCG-CNN.
 An example is shown in Fig. \ref{fig:shearfilter}.
-Similar blocks but with different filter sizes will be used in the later experiments for image denoising.
+Similar blocks but with different filter sizes will be used in later image denoising experiments.